One minute guide: Care Act

 3. Health

-Why the Care Act was introduced
+Why the Act was introduced

 The Act was introduced to be both a reforming piece of legislation (it changes the law) and a consolidating piece of legislation (it repeals many previous laws relating to care and support and replaces them with this Act).

-The government's vision in the Care Act was to redefine the relationship between the state, local authorities, citizens, service users, and carers with the expectation that we all think differently about adult social care:
+The government’s vision in the Care Act was to redefine the relationship between the state, local authorities, citizens, service users and carers with the expectation that we all think differently about adult social care:

-• to ask "what can you do for yourself, within your local community, to help meet your own care needs?"
+• to ask, “What can you do for yourself, within your local community, to help meet your own care needs?”.

-• rather than "how much care and support do you need?" and "what can the state do for you?"
+• rather than: “How much care and support do you need?” and “What can the state do for you?”

 Under the Care Act, local authorities must ensure that people who live in their areas: